DillanImans/dillanimans/README.md

 ## About Me
 > [ORCID](https://orcid.org/0009-0005-0652-7481) &nbsp; · &nbsp; [LinkedIn](https://www.linkedin.com/in/dillanimans/) &nbsp; · &nbsp; [Resume](DillanImansResume.pdf)

 Hey!
-Am' currently studying in Korea whilst working in a lab to do research in medical AI.
-Trying to go far in this field so that I can help people who can't afford proper medical care.
-Apart from this, I kinda just like what I do, so everything else comes with :).
+I am currently studying in Korea whilst working in a lab to do research in medical AI.
+Trying to go far in this field to push boundaries and help all in need.
+Apart from this, I kinda just like what I do, so everything else comes with.
 If you wanna talk, best way to reach me is through my personal email: onigoaki@gmail.com

 ### 🫀 Interests
-- Medical AI, Medical Segmentation Learning, Surgical Automation Learning, Biomedical Informatics
+- Medical Imaging AI, Surgical Vision, Computational Biology

 ### 📝 Publications
 - Imans, D., Abuhmed, T., Alharbi, M., & El-Sappagh, S. (2024).
 Explainable Multi-Layer Dynamic Ensemble Framework Optimized for Depression Detection and Severity Assessment.
 Diagnostics, 14(21), 2385. https://doi.org/10.3390/diagnostics14212385